 By the end of the module, students will have developed knowledge of some of the key abstract mathematical and physical concepts underlying sound, its generation and perception, and musical structure.
 They will be able to situate these insights in an artistic, historical and cultural framework.
 Students will be able to manage their own learning in the contexts of (1) interdisciplinary project work, (2) peer assessment and (3) devising topics for the curriculum itself.
 They will be able to communicate their own scholarly and creative work in an interdisciplinary environment.

-Important note: I have had a couple of queries from Arts/Humanities students concerned about how "heavy" the mathematical or scientific content might be.
-This is a module for all students and I hope to see a good breadth across faculties in out first cohort.
+Important note: If you are wondering about how "heavy" the mathematical or scientific content might be, we have produced a list of examples to help you decide whether it is for you.
+(If you managed to do any maths at school, you'll be fine :-) This is a module for all students and we hope to see a good breadth across faculties.
 We will be using a textbook called "Measured Tones" by Ian Johnston (ML 3805.J6) - the treatment of scientific and mathematical concepts in this book gives you a good idea of how we will approach things in the course.
-There will be some calculations and some simple equations but we are most interested in developing strong qualitative understanding of the key concepts.
-Feel free to get in touch with me if you want to know more. --Gavin

 Teaching for the module will be based around 10 2-hour workshops.
 There are 3 options for the module: a 7.5 CAT version as well as 12 CAT and 15 CAT versions.
 All will involve bi-weekly continuous assessment, comprising 3 online multiple-choice tests, introductory clips in week 1 and peer assessment in week 10.
 Both of the higher CAT versions will require both a project and a 1 hour summer written examination.
 The 7.5 CAT version requires only the examination.

 The project consists of both (i) a peer-reviewed group presentation or group performance, and (ii) a reflective project report including critique of background literature (2000 words; 3000 for 15 CAT option).
+There is also a separate mark for work done from your supervisor.
 Students will be able to define their own projects with staff support and guidance: these could be practial, performance-related or theoretical.
-Where project work is done in groups we will encourage a mix of disciplines within a group.
+Project work is done in groups, and we will encourage a mix of disciplines within a group.
 The project work will be peer-assessed, so the project presentation must be understandable by an interdisciplinary group of fellow students.

 The following list of topics gives an idea of the scope of the module.
 Eight sessions will be taught (including the opening session - see below).
 We intend to leave one full 2-hour session free to cover topics chosen by the students and/or for revision.
 The final session will comprise student presentations and peer assessment.